QueryIPI: Query-agnostic Indirect Prompt Injection on Coding Agents: Introduction

-In summary, our contributions are: \begin{itemize} \item We are the first to define and formalize the query-agnostic IPI attack, a novel threat model for LLM agents. \item We propose \sys, an automated method that leverages the agent's internal prompt to systematically generate these attacks. \item We successfully execute our attack on five simulated coding agents and demonstrate its transferability to real-world coding agents, confirming its practical threat. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We pinpoint the limitation of query-specific IPI attack: reliance on a specific user query to detonate. \item We give the first formalization of the query-agnostic IPI attack for the coding agent. \item We identify the internal prompt as system invariant of coding agents.
+We then propose an automated framework \sys to generate query-agnostic IPI for coding agent with system invariant. \item We successfully execute our attack on five simulated coding agents and demonstrate its transferability to real-world coding agents, confirming its practical threat. \end{itemize}